SuperCelmar/mwpluv2/USER_FLOW_DOCUMENTATION.md

   - Displays address marker
   - Overlays zone polygon when geometry available
   - Calls `onRenderComplete` when map is rendered
+  - Waits for `mapCreated && markerRendered` before flipping `shouldRenderPolygon`, adds a pseudo-random 1‑2 s delay so the panel visibly transitions from Step 1 (marker) to Step 3 (polygon), and re-computes bounds via `buildBoundsFromPolygons` for a smooth fit.

 #### 5.5 Loading Message Display